Webinar Recap: A Deep Dive Into Email QA

 Q. What is EOA’s plan for adding more (and more current) Android handsets for testing?

-Q. Is there a way to send test emails directly to EOA and run that through the Campaign Precheck workflow?
+Q. Is there a way to send test emails directly to EOA and run that through the Campaign Precheck workflow for email qa?

 Q. Does the auto process email change with every new campaign?
 Or is it unique to my user account?

 A. The auto inbox address does change when you select your workflow.
 For example, to run a URL Validation step in Campaign Precheck your auto inbox address will add “+urlvalidation” to your auto inbox address.

 Q. What are the plans to make this feature available to the API to extend the email testing API?

 A. Campaign Precheck will be made available to our API customers in the future.